• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This carrot noodle stir fry packs a nutritional punch!
-It's carrot noodles, crispy tofu, and tender bok choy wok-fried in a ginger sesame sauce.
-It's a quick and easy vegan meal for weeknights, and it's ready in just 30 minutes!
+This carrot noodle stir fry packs a punch!
+It’s carrot noodles, crispy tofu, and tender bok choy wok-fried in a ginger sesame sauce.
+It’s a quick and easy meatless meal for weeknights, and it’s ready in just 30 minutes!

 Carrot Noodle Stir Fry in a bowl with chop sticks